ad-freiburg/qlever-ui/README.md

 and following the instructions in your terminal.
 You can now exit the container as QLeverUI is finally ready to run.

-# Running QLeverUI from the Docker Container
+# Running a QLeverUI Docker container
 To run a QLeverUI container use the following command.
 ```
 docker run -it -p 8000:8000 \